princelundgren/automator-collection/README.md

 If Google Chrome is already open with a normal window, this script open a new window in Incognito.
 To make a .app, open the script and export the script as Application.

+## Chromium Incognito
+Easily start an Incognito session in Chromium by clicking an .app.
+If Chromium is already open with a normal window, this script open a new window in Incognito.
+To make a .app, open the script and export the script as Application.

 ## Firefox Private Browsing
 Easily start a Private Browsing session in Firefox by clicking an .app.
 If Firefox is already open with a normal window, this script open a new window in Private Browsing.